BPC-157 & Pentadeca Arginate (PDA)

 - Mild injection-site irritation (rare)

-- No systemic toxicity at therapeutic doses
+- No systemic toxicity at therapeutic doses in published reports

 - Oral administration: mild GI upset in sensitive individuals